John Peel

 The John Peel radio show on Radio London quickly became a celebration of the underground scene in the UK.

 Peel played a wide selection of folk music, blues, psychedelic rock, and more.
-Rather than just playing the standard content that everyone else was exploring on the radio at the time, Peel was careful to make his show stand out.
+Rather than just playing the standard content everyone else was exploring on the radio, Peel was careful to make his show stand out.

-He was one of the first broadcasters to play progressive rock records on British radio.
+He was among the first broadcasters to play progressive rock records on British radio.
 What’s more, John is widely acknowledged for being responsible for the rise of various bands in a multitude of genres.

 It wasn’t just the music that made the John Peel radio show special, but the personal and often intimate tone of Peel’s presentation.
-John spent his time at underground events in the UK music scene when he was on “shore leave” from his pirate radio station.
+John spent his time at underground events in the UK music scene while on “shore leave” from his pirate radio station.

-His experiences with celebrities, drug busts and more were often discussed at length between records, although much of the conversation was cut out of Radio London’s daytime broadcast.
+His experiences with celebrities, drug busts, and more were often discussed at length between records.
+However, much of the conversation was cut out of Radio London’s daytime broadcast.

 Listeners gradually formed a connection with Peel, sending him poems, records, and letters so that his show began to take on a two-way style of communication.
 By the time he was in his last week with Radio London, Peel was receiving more content from fans than any other DJ for the station.